Learn More About Electronic Discovery

 Bringing eDiscovery In-house: How Can You Be Successful?

-When done correctly, in-house e-discovery offers numerous advantages: cost-savings, more control and the opportunity to provide better client services.eDiscovery Across Borders I: Practical and Legal Aspects of Multi-Jurisdictional Discovery and Data Collection
+When done correctly, in-house e-discovery offers numerous advantages: cost-savings, more control, and the opportunity to provide better client services.eDiscovery Across Borders I: Practical and Legal Aspects of Multi-Jurisdictional Discovery and Data Collection

 In today's business, all information is electronic.
 Paper may have been heavy, hard to store, and time-consuming to review-but it was a tangible thing, easy to inventory, and it tended to be limited in volume, even in the largest cases.
+Electronic communication has led to exponential increases in the amount of data that companies store, and the locations where the information is stored.